Dynamical mean field approach to associative memory model with non-monotonic transfer functions: Results

 Figure~\ref{fig:fig2} compares the readout overlap

 between (a) the direct simulations and (b) the DMFT results.
 A similar comparison for the output overlap,

-is shown in Fig.~\ref{fig:fig3}.
+is shown in figure~\ref{fig:fig3}.
 Except for the critical cases, excellent agreement is observed in both figures, confirming that the DMFT approach reliably captures the macroscopic dynamical behavior of large systems.

 Figure~\ref{fig:fig4} shows the readout overlap $M^t$ at $t = 100$ as a heat map.
 The horizontal and vertical axes represent the pattern ratio $\alpha$ and the initial overlap $M^0$, respectively.
 Since the success or failure of retrieval can be almost determined by $t = 100$, this figure can be regarded as an empirical basin of attraction.
 It indicates that the storage capacity reaches $\alpha_{\rm c} = p_{\rm c}/N \simeq 0.36$, slightly higher than Morita’s estimate of $0.32$ \cite{Morita1993}.
 This difference is likely due to finite-size effects, as Morita’s result was obtained from numerical experiments on relatively small systems ($N = 1000$).